Policies of the Botanical Society of America, Incorporated

 Can participant support costs be included as direct costs for the calculation of F&A cost recovery?

 Most federal agencies do not allow participant support costs to be included as direct costs for the calculation of F&A cost recovery for a sponsored program.
 This is an agency-specific rule, however, and not a general rule for all participant support costs.
-For example:

 Because practices vary from sponsor to sponsor and from program to program, BSA will check sponsor guidelines carefully to determine whether participant support costs can be included in the project budget as direct costs for which F&A costs are recovered.